Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/12-Basic-Navigation/README.md

 ![components](assets/component.jpg)

 <aside class="notes">
-The navigation controller alsoo manages the navigation bar at the top of the interface and an optional toolbar at the bottom of the interface.
+The navigation controller also manages the navigation bar at the top of the interface and an optional toolbar at the bottom of the interface.
 </aside>

 <!-- > -->